2018 Endorsed Candidates

 After the redrawing of maps due to a redistricting reform decision in February left the campaign in a Republican district, King supporters aren’t giving up.
 They set and JUST HIT an ambitious goal of contacting 100,000 voters this summer alone and have assembled over 20 local organizing teams to meet their goal.
 In a year of political upsets, we have a lot of hope that, come November, Jess King will represent thousands of Pennsylvanians in Congress.

 ILHAN OMAR - (D)

-Minnesota Candidate for US Congress (MN-05), Primary Election: August 14th
+Minnesota Candidate for US Congress (MN-05), Primary winner, General Election: November 6th

 Ilhan Omar made history when she when she was elected to the Minnesota House of Representatives and became the first Somali-American, Muslim legislator in the United States.
 She fled Somalia’s civil war at just eight years old, living in Kenya for four years in a refugee camp until eventually settling in Minneapolis in her early adolescence.
 She’s been a dedicated organizer and community member in Minneapolis for over 20 years.
 Ilhan has fiercely backed a moratorium on new oil and gas infrastructure, especially when it comes to the Line 3 pipeline.
 She’s promised to stop tax loopholes and giveaways to fossil fuel executives, if elected to office and will support legislation to create good-paying, union jobs in the clean energy sector instead.